tosttost/HiGHS/pages/guide.md

 #### Reading from a data file

 HiGHS can read a model from files in the MPS or CPLEX LP formats.
-If an MPS file contains a section corresponding to an extnesion not supported by HiGHS, an error will be returned.
+If an MPS file contains a section corresponding to an extension not supported by HiGHS, an error will be returned.
 For models in the CPLEX LP format, HiGHS will read no further than the standard maximum line length of 255 characters.
 HiGHS will return with an error if longer